BotswanaOfficial Name: Republic of Botswana

 There are occasional diarrhea outbreaks in areas affected by heavy rains.
 Travelers in those regions are encouraged to take necessary precautions when handling food and drinking water.

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in a foreign country, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Botswana is provided for general reference only, and may not be totally accurate in a particular location or circumstance.

 Driving in Botswana is challenging and motorists must drive defensively.
 As elsewhere in the region, traffic circulates on the left in Botswana.
 While the roads in major population centers are generally good, rural roads can be in poor condition and treacherous.
 Rolling power outages mean that many traffic lights and street lamps do not work properly.
+Approach traffic lights with caution; even when operational drivers should first visually confirm that they are clear to proceed after a light has turned green as opposing traffic frequently continues well after a red light.
 The combination of long, tedious stretches of two-lane highways without shoulders, high speed limits, free-range domestic animals (even in urban centers), and large numbers of pedestrians and hitchhikers in the roadways make fatal accidents a frequent occurrence.